robertodiazbriones/FinalProject/README.md

 Files and Folders:

+ForTableau.ipynb: This file was used to merge the 2011-2014 CSVs from Capital Bike Share together for Tableau to use in the 2 Tableau vizualizations.

 FinalProject_WeatherData: This contains the initial data sets and how I tried to clean the data and merge it with the number of stations/trips.

 FinalProject_WeatherML: where I tried to do some ML on the datasets with weather features and the total trips by station.